jasonrale/Long/README.md

 ##### Telegram Group: https://t.me/+2VGp9p27JMhkMzRl
 ##### Twitter: https://twitter.com/mnlonn
 ##### WhitePaper: https://moonlong.gitbook.io/long
-###### Every mint operation automatically adds liquidity and burns LP, with no tokens held in reserve, so the contract is just a platform, and no one can control the amount of BNB and tokens.
+###### Every mint operation automatically adds liquidity and burns LP, with no tokens held in team, so the contract is just a platform, and no one can control the amount of BNB and tokens.
 The tokens are initially non-transferable, and once the inscribe is complete, token transfers will be enabled.
 ### Batch Script: https://github.com/jasonrale/LongInscriber